Photos I took of Cahokia Mounds and Gateway Arch using Instagram.

 Driving in Van Buren County between Bentonsport and Keosauqua I commented to Lore about the rolling green cow pastures and belts of oak trees, “It’s pretty, isn’t it?”
 “Yes,” she said, “pretty Iowan.”

 Photos from our trip, as seen by Instagram, which we experimented with this weekend.
-I don’t have a way to post simultaneously to Instagram and this site, so I’ll just have to duplicate for now.

 I think the Speedway is a bad influence on Indianapolis drivers.

 We’re in Chicago at the dawn of spring.
 It is not spring-like here at all, except for the wind.
 All lion and no lamb.
 Except for hoofing it up and down Michigan Avenue between Magnificent Mile and the Museum Campus, we haven’t been to see much.
 Our highlight yesterday was the Adler Planetarium.
 We went […]

 On our return from Argentina, we had a long layover in Santiago, Chile.
 Lorena suggested we visit the city.

 We stayed with Lore’s parents up in the Sierras de Córdoba, rugged green hills filled with horses.
 The weather there was pleasant and dry with some cool nights.
 Fortunately, Lore was staying with her parents in Villa Giardino up in the Sierras de Córdoba, rugged green hills filled with horses.
 The weather there was pleasant for a walk to artists’ colony or to the dam, for a dip in the pool, a horseback ride, or a cook-out.